skybert/skybert-net/src/pages/cv.md

 # Languages
 - **Norwegian**: Norwegian is my mother tongue
-- **English**: I have taken my master's degree in Scotland and have had English as my working language for 7.5 years while working at Escenic.
+- **English**: I have taken my master's degree in Scotland and have had English as my working language since 2005.
 - **German**: I have lived in Germany for 2.5 years and have worked in German speaking countries for a total of 4 years.
 - **Mandarin**: I have good oral skills for every day conversation.